PandaScience/FortySecondsCV/README.md

 When you should use the FortySecondsCV class:

-* You like to build a CV optimized for 2 pages incl. a sidebar
+* You like to build a CV optimized for 2 pages incl. a sidebar (with option for additional pages)
 * You want to highly customize your CV using a great palette of colors and layout elements
 * You don't want to modify any definition in the class file